steveseguin/electroncapture/README.md

 - Right click to bring up the context menu, which allows you to close the app.
 You can also press ALT-F4 in many cases.

 - You can disable hardware-assisted rendering by passing '-a 0' to the command line when lauching; this can help hide the windows mouse cursor with some setups when using BitBlt capture mode.

+- You can use the Win+Tab key combo on Windows 10 machines to create a secondary desktop and load the Electron Capture into that.
+In this way, you can hide your electron capture windows, yet still have them be available to OBS for window-capture.
+This is a great option for window-capturing without on computers with limited desktop screen space.

 #### For Mac users: